Distances

 Other travel times, relating to the Book of Mormon's American setting, help in estimating maximum possible distance.
 For example, we read in Alma 8:3-6 that the prophet Alma arrived at the wicked city of Ammonihah after traveling “three days' journey on the north of the land of Melek”; which land of Melek was “on the west of the river Sidon, on the west by the borders of the wilderness.”
 It is unlikely that Ammonihah was hundreds of miles north of Melek; perhaps a hundred miles at most.
 Had Alma stopped to minister (which is what he was out and about doing) on his way to Ammonihah, it is possible that his route to the big city could have been less than thirty miles.
 Ammonihah was proximal to the land of Zarahemla - dangerously near the western wilderness.
 (Alma 16:1-2) A limited local setting explains why, not long after destroying Ammonihah, the invading Lamanite army with captives, was overtaken "in the south wilderness, away up beyond the borders of the land of Manti" (Alma 16:3-6), which was near the headwaters of Sidon.

 A day’s march in the wilderness is described as “a considerable distance”.
-(Alma 56:36-38) Several hundred miles on foot therefore qualifies as “an exceedingly great distance”.
-(Helaman 3:4) To ancient Jews in the land of Israel, Babylon, was considered a “far country”.
+(Alma 56:36-38) A couple of hundred miles on foot should therefore qualify as “an exceedingly great distance”.
+(Helaman 3:4) To ancient Jews in the land of Israel, Babylon was considered a “far country”.
 (Isaiah 39:3) In modern terms, sadly, Israel is only a scud missile launch away from Iraq (Babylon).

 Why did it take so long for the Nephites to discover the Mulekites?